ZakiAndriansa/expense-tracker/README.md

 - 📂 View total spending grouped by category
 - 📊 View total spending grouped by date
 - 📊 View total spending grouped by month
+- 📝 Export expenses to CSV
+- 📝 Import expenses from CSV
 - 💾 All data saved locally in a JSON file (`data/expenses.json`)
 - 🧠 Easy to understand and extend — great for beginners!